namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 namel3ss enforces that pages remain declarative: no variables or control flow inside pages.

-### UI Runtime Actions
+### UI Engine Actions

-The runtime supports deterministic actions with unique IDs:
+The engine supports deterministic actions with unique IDs:

 - call_flow — Executes a backend flow.
 - submit_form — Validates and saves a record from a form submission, returning structured validation errors if needed.